f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

 Troubleshooting
 ---------------
+1. In BIG-IQ UI, if the application deployment failed, click Retry.
-1. In BIG-IQ UI, check BIG-IQ license on Console Node and Data Collection Device (System > THIS DEVICE > Licensing) and BIG-IP license pool (Devices > LICENSE MANAGEMENT > Licenses).
+2. In BIG-IQ UI, check BIG-IQ license on Console Node and Data Collection Device (System > THIS DEVICE > Licensing) and BIG-IP license pool (Devices > LICENSE MANAGEMENT > Licenses).
-2. In BIG-IQ UI, check the Cloud Environment if all the information are populated correctly (Applications > ENVIRONEMENTS > Cloud Environments).
+3. In BIG-IQ UI, check the Cloud Environment if all the information are populated correctly (Applications > ENVIRONEMENTS > Cloud Environments).
-3. In BIG-IQ CLI, check following logs: /var/log/restjavad.0.log and /var/log/orchestrator.log.
+4. In BIG-IQ CLI, check following logs: /var/log/restjavad.0.log and /var/log/orchestrator.log.
-4. In AWS Marketplace, check if you have subscribed and accepted the terms for the F5 products.
+5. In AWS Marketplace, check if you have subscribed and accepted the terms for the F5 products.
-5. In AWS CFT Console, check the CFT status, make sure it is COMPLETED.
+6. In AWS CFT Console, check the CFT status, make sure it is COMPLETED.
-6. In AWS IAM Console, confirm the Access Key has the necessary permissions.
+7. In AWS IAM Console, confirm the Access Key has the necessary permissions.
-7. In AWS EC2 Console, check the Activity History in the Auto Scaling Group.
+8. In AWS EC2 Console, check the Activity History in the Auto Scaling Group.

 ### Copyright